protontypes/open-sustainable-technology/README.md

 - [WoBike](https://github.com/ubahnverleih/WoBike) - Public transport and multimodal routing apps could benefit from showing nearby bikes from bikesharing services.
 So here's a list showing the APIs of a few of these platforms.
 - [multicycles](https://github.com/PierrickP/multicycles) - aggregates on one map, more than 100 share vehicles like bikes, scooters, mopeds and cars.
 - [pybikes](https://github.com/eskerda/pybikes) - provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
+- [sustainable-mobility-api](https://gitlab.com/mshepherd/sustainable-mobility-api) - consists of a Python library and HTTP API for estimating the environmental impact of personal mobility.

 ### Industry